Close Menu

 • Let them decorate shoes with stickers.

-• Get shoes with their favorite characters on them.
+• Get shoes with their favorite characters.

 5. Check for Comfort Issues

-• Are the seams rubbing their skin?
+• Are the seams rubbing against their skin?

 • Are the socks bunchy or scratchy?

-6. Start with Short Periods
+6. Start Small

-7. Be Patient and Consistent
+7. Stay Patient and Consistent

 This is the hardest part.
 Change doesn’t happen overnight.